-The Eames molded plywood folding screen is discontinued.
+Eames Molded Plywood Folding Screen is discontinued.
 It will be reintroduced in 1994.

-The Eames lounge chair and ottoman are introduced on national television (The Today Show).
-The chair is to become a highly visible emblem of Herman Miller quality and innovation.
+Eames Lounge Chair and Ottoman are introduced on national television (The Today Show).
+The chair will become a highly visible emblem of Herman Miller quality and innovation.

 Herman Miller begins selling its products to the European market.